pydantic/pydantic/docs/help_with_pydantic.md

 Youtube as lots of useful [videos on Pydantic](https://www.youtube.com/results?search_query=pydantic).

-In particular Marcelo Trylesinski's video [Pydantic V1 to V2 - The Migration](https://youtu.be/sD_xpYl4fPU) has helped people a lot when migrating from Pydantic V1 to V2.
+In particular Marcelo Trylesinski's video ["Pydantic V1 to V2 - The Migration"](https://youtu.be/sD_xpYl4fPU) has helped people a lot when migrating from Pydantic V1 to V2.